briansimiyuj/doctor-appointment-app/README.md

       i.
 Retrieve `doctorInfo` from `AppointmentContext`
         ii.
 Display the doctor's basic information (name, speciality, fee, hospital and hospital location)

-  6. Mount PatientDetailsProvider on AppointmentDetailsPage, the page will reuse some of the components from PatientDetailsPage
-  7. Mount TabNavigation on AppointmentDetailsPage
+  6. Mount TabNavigation on AppointmentDetailsPage
     a.
 Retrieve `profile` from `ProfileContext`
     b.
 If `profile` type is a patient, remove the `medicalHistory` tab from the `tabs` array